HOW TO DO A PULL UP

 The pullup is a classic and it’s been around for decades as a go-to exercise for a reason: it works really damn well.

-The caveat here is that you have to perform it correctly.
+The caveat here is that you have to perform it with proper form.

 4 TIPS FOR HOW TO DO A PULLUP FOR BEGINNERS

 Here’s a question I get asked a lot.